aws/aws-sdk-js-v3/tests/ts-compat/README.md

 are present). `run.mjs` errors with guidance if they are not.
 It runs in isolation with its own dependency installs.

+For versions below TypeScript 4.5, the clients resolve their types to the downleveled `dist-types/ts3.4` declarations via each client's `typesVersions` (`"<4.5"`) entry.
+Those declarations are produced by a separate build step (`yarn build:types:downlevel` in the client), so they must exist too. `run.mjs` errors with guidance if a version below 4.5 is under test and they are missing.

 ## Protocol coverage

 | Protocol   | Client                            |